 School administrators and teachers must respond quickly and consistently to bullying behavior to convey to students that this behavior is unacceptable.
 Research has shown that immediate response to and decisive correction can stop bullying behavior over time.
-Unfortunately, school safety personnel, administrators, and teachers cannot be present in every area of the school at all times.
+Unfortunately, school safety personnel, administrators, and teachers cannot be present in every school area at all times.

 Bullies don’t attack victims when they know others, especially adults, might intervene.
 School bullying happens most often at lunch, recess, and between classes.
-During these times when students are moving or sitting in large groups, it can be difficult for adults to effectively monitor the interactions of every child.
-It is at these times, when students are most vulnerable to bullying.
+During these times when students are moving or sitting in large groups, it can be difficult for adults to effectively monitor every child’s interactions.
+It is at these times when students are most vulnerable to bullying.

 A safety tool for schools

-At least 1 in 4 students in the U.S. have been bullied while at school, with the vast majority happening when a child is in middle school.
-Kids who are bullied often develop negative physical, school, social, and mental health issues.
+At least 1 in 4 students in the U.S. have been bullied while at school, with the vast majority of bullying occurring when a child is in middle school.
+When children are bullied, they often develop negative physical, school, social, and mental health issues.
 Victims of bullying are more likely to exhibit signs of depression and anxiety, experience health complaints, and suffer from decreased academic achievement, including being more likely to drop out of school altogether.

-When actively monitored by school resources officers or safety personnel, cameras can be a valuable aid to bullying prevention.
-Monitoring of camera feeds during class changes, lunch periods, and at recess enable the resource officer to detect incidents of bullying that occur out of sight of teachers, as well as other activities that pose a risk to student safety like weapons or drug possession.
-The resource officer can then immediately intervene in the situation and provide the video to school administrators and teachers, allowing them to take swift action to remove the child being bullied from harm and respond to the bullying behavior of the other child.
+Cameras can be a valuable aid to bullying prevention when actively monitored by school resources officers or safety personnel.
+Monitoring of camera feeds during class changes, lunch periods, and at recess enables the resource officer to detect incidents of bullying that occur out of sight of teachers and other activities that pose a risk to student safety like weapons or drug possession.
+The resource officer can then immediately intervene in the situation and provide the video to school administrators and teachers, allowing them to take swift action to remove the child being bullied from harm and respond to the other child’s bullying behavior.

 Involve parents and the community